SimonWoodburyForget/mindustry-modding/CONTRIBUTE.md

 helper/style.cljs
 ```

-You don't need to rebuild it unless you modify the script itself, to build and test figwheel is used:
+You don't need to rebuild it unless you modify the script itself, to build and test cljsbuild auto is used:

 ```
-lein figwheel
+lein cljsbuild auto app
 ```

-Figwheel will start a server on port 3449, and will periodically inject JS/CSS into the runtime as you change and save it.
-Figwheel will output files into a `styles/main/js/main/out/` subdirectory, instead of into a single file, so it's output shouldn't be used directly.
+App will output files into a `styles/main/js/main/out/` subdirectories, instead of into a single file, so it's output shouldn't be used directly, but this allows it to compile fast.

-To build a release version, `cljsbuild` is used, and is configured to run with advanced optimizations:
+To compile a release version `release` is used, and is configured to run with advanced optimizations:

 ```
 lein cljsbuild once release